Elements of Fedosov Geometry in Lagrangian BRST Quantization

-A solution to the first series of problems with respect to general aspects of quantization is the construction of a $\star$-product by Kontsevich \cite{Kontsevich} within the deformation quantization of the algebra of functions on an arbitrary Poisson manifold $\mathcal{M}_{\mathrm{P}}$ for which in \cite{CattaneoFelder} one applies a topological Poisson $\sigma$-model defined on $\mathcal{M}_{\mathrm{P}}$, whose field-antifield spectrum, following the AKSZ approach \cite{AlexandrovKontsevichSchwarzZaboronsky}, in an $N=2$ superfield (non-spacetime) formulation coincides with the corresponding set of fields and antifields of the BV method.
-One of such problems is the construction of a deformation quantization for dynamical systems with second-class constraints and symplectic manifolds \cite{BLG} on the basis of the BFV--BRST \cite{BFVH} conversion methods \cite{FaShBaFrBaTy}, as well as for non(Lagrangian)Hamiltonian gauge theories \cite{SharLyahov} such as higher-spin gauge fields \cite{Vasiliev}, in which one essentially uses a symmetric connection compatible with the symplectic structure, i.e., the Fedosov connection \cite{Fedosov,GRSh}.
+A solution of the first series of problems with reference to the general aspects of quantization is the construction of a $\star$-product by Kontsevich \cite{Kontsevich} within a deformation quantization for the algebra of functions in an arbitrary Poisson manifold $\mathcal{M}_{\mathrm{P}}$ to which one applies \cite{CattaneoFelder} a topological Poisson $\sigma$-model defined in $\mathcal{M}_{\mathrm{P}}$, whose field-antifield spectrum, following the AKSZ approach \cite{AlexandrovKontsevichSchwarzZaboronsky} in an $N=2$ superfield (non-spacetime) formulation, coincides with the corresponding fields and antifields of the BV method.
+One of these problems is a construction of deformation quantization for dynamical systems with second-class constraints and symplectic manifolds \cite{BLG} on a basis of the BFV--BRST \cite{BFVH} conversion methods \cite{FaShBaFrBaTy}, as well as for non(-Lagrangian)-Hamiltonian gauge theories \cite{SharLyahov}, such as higher-spin gauge fields \cite{Vasiliev}, where one essentially uses a symmetric connection compatible with a symplectic structure, i.e., the Fedosov connection \cite{Fedosov,GRSh}.